List of Liverpool F.C. managers

-Arne Slot is the current Liverpool manager, serving since June 2024.
+Andoni Iraola is Liverpool's current head coach, serving from June 2026.

 Liverpool Football Club is an English association football club based in Liverpool, Merseyside.
-Liverpool won the First Division title for the first time in 1901; since then, the club has won 20 league titles, along with eight FA Cups and ten Football League Cups.
+Liverpool won the First Division title for the first time in 1901; overall, the club has won 20 league titles, along with eight FA Cups and ten League Cups.
 They have also been crowned champions of European football on six occasions by winning the European Cup/UEFA Champions League in 1977, 1978, 1981, 1984, 2005 and 2019.
 The club was one of 22 members of the Premier League when it was founded in 1992.

-Liverpool have had 22 full-time managers.
+Liverpool have had 23 full-time managers.
 The most successful person to manage Liverpool is Bob Paisley, who won six Football League titles, six Charity Shields, three Football League Cups, three European Cups, one UEFA Super Cup and one UEFA Cup in his nine-year reign as manager.
 The club's longest-serving manager was Tom Watson, who managed the club from 1896 to 1915, totalling 19 years.
-Kenny Dalglish is the only person who has managed the club twice.
+Kenny Dalglish is one of 2 men to have managed the club twice.
 He first managed Liverpool from 1985 to February 1991, and then from January 2011 to June 2012.

 This chronological list comprises all those who have held the position of manager of the first team of Liverpool since their foundation in 1892.
 Each manager's entry includes his dates of tenure and the club's overall competitive record (in terms of matches won, drawn and lost), honours won and significant achievements while under his care.
 Caretaker managers are included, where known, as well as those who have been in permanent charge.